Israel locks down ultra-Orthodox city hit hard by coronavirus

 It has also exacerbated a sense among some secular Israelis that in ultra-Orthodox communities the directives of religious leaders often trump those of lawmakers and government officials.

-Another looming challenge for Israeli authorities will be the major Jewish holiday of Passover, which is usually celebrated with family and friends.
+Another looming challenge for Israeli authorities is the weeklong Jewish holiday of Passover, which is usually celebrated with family and friends and this year begins next Wednesday, April 8.
 The government has urged Israelis to celebrate only with those living in their house, but the deteriorating situation in Bnei Brak has shown that the authorities' control over ultra-Orthodox communities can be limited.